 The Seaholm Power Plant, a City-owned retired power generation facility, was designed by Burns & McDonnell Engineering Co. and built of cast concrete in two phases in 1950 and 1955 by Odom Construction.
 Seaholm Intake is part of that overall structure.
 The Seaholm Power Plant represents a strong civic presence in the cityscape of downtown Austin and showcases a unique period of American Art Deco municipal architecture and Public Works engineering.
 Seaholm operated as a power plant until 1989.
 In 1996, Austin City Council authorized the decommissioning of the plant and all the associated buildings, in preparation for future adaptive re-use.
 The Seaholm Intake Facility is located on the banks of Lady Bird Lake and the Ann and Roy Butler Hike-and-Bike Trail.

 The planning phase began in May 2017 and was completed in 2018.
-Phase 1 Rehabilitation will begin soon.
-Planning for Phase 2 in partnership with The Trail Conservancy, is in its initial stages.

 Phase 1 Rehabilitation Description

 The Seaholm Intake Facility required extensive renovations after sitting vacant and decommissioned as a power plant building for decades.
 The focus of the Phase 1 Rehabilitation was to provide the necessary upgrades to make the building usable, such as exterior cleaning, interior safety, and ADA accessibility improvements.
-In addition, Building 3 will be retrofitted as a support structure for events at the intake facility.
+In addition, Building 3 was retrofitted as a support structure for events at the intake facility.
+These renovations allow for rejuvenation and activation of the space in the short-term, while preparations for the next phase of the Seaholm Waterfront Plan are developed.

 Overhead drawing of intake facililty showing Building 1 and Building 2 as well as surrounding streets, trail, and lake